History of Paraguay: Modern Paraguay

-The June 1992 constitution established a democratic system of government and dramatically improved protection of fundamental rights.
-In May 1993, Colorado Party candidate Juan Carlos Wasmosy was elected as Paraguay's first civilian president in almost 40 years in what international observers deemed fair and free elections.
+The June 1992 constitution re-established democracy and fundamental rights in a way unseen in Paraguay since the 1940 Constitution had been instituted.
+In May 1993, Colorado Juan Carlos Wasmosy was elected to the presidency; he was Paraguay's first civilian president in almost 40 years, in what international observers deemed fair and free elections.
 The newly elected majority-opposition Congress quickly demonstrated its independence from the executive by rescinding legislation passed by the previous Colorado-dominated Congress.
-With support from the United States, the Organization of American States, and other countries in the region, the Paraguayan people rejected an April 1996 attempt by then Army Chief General Lino Oviedo to oust President Wasmosy.

-Oviedo became the Colorado candidate for president in the 1998 election, but when the Supreme Court of Paraguay upheld in April his conviction on charges related to the 1996 coup attempt, he was not allowed to run and remained in confinement.
-His former running mate, Raúl Cubas, became the Colorado Party's candidate and was elected in May in elections deemed by international observers to be free and fair.
+General Lino Oviedo, who in 1996 had attempted a coup, became the Colorado candidate for president in the 1998 election, but when the Supreme Court of Paraguay upheld in April his conviction on charges related to said coup attempt, he was not allowed to run and remained in confinement.
+His former running mate, Raúl Cubas, became the Colorado Party's candidate and was elected in May.
 One of Cubas' first acts after taking office in August was to commute Oviedo's sentence and release him from confinement.
-In December 1998, Paraguay's Supreme Court declared these actions unconstitutional.
-After delaying for two months, Cubas openly defied the Supreme Court in February 1999, refusing to return Oviedo to jail.
-In this tense atmosphere, the murder of vice president and long-time Oviedo rival Luis María Argaña on 23 March 1999, led the Chamber of Deputies to impeach Cubas the next day.
-The 26 March murder of eight student anti-government demonstrators, widely believed to have been carried out by Oviedo supporters, made it clear that the Senate would vote to remove Cubas on 29 March, and Cubas resigned on 28 March.
-Despite fears that the military would not allow the change of government, Senate President Luis González Macchi, a Cubas opponent, was sworn in as president that day.
-Cubas left for Brazil the next day and has since received asylum.
+In December 1998, Paraguay's Supreme Court declared these actions unconstitutional; Cubas defied the court, however, and did not order Oviedo to be arrested again.

+In this tense atmosphere, the murder of vice president and long-time Oviedo rival Luis María Argaña on 23 March 1999 made the Chamber of Deputies impeach Cubas the next day.
+The 26 March murder of eight student anti-government demonstrators, widely believed to have been carried out by Oviedo supporters, made Cubas resign on 28 March.
+Senate President Luis González Macchi, a Cubas opponent, was sworn in as president that day.
+Cubas left for Brazil the next day and received asylum.
 Oviedo fled the same day, first to Argentina, then to Brazil.
-In December 2001, Brazil rejected Paraguay's petition to extradite Oviedo to stand trial for the March 1999 assassination and "Marzo Paraguayo" incident.

-González Macchi offered cabinet positions in his government to senior representatives of all three political parties in an attempt to create a coalition government.
-While the Liberal Party pulled out of the government in February 2000, the Gonzalez Macchi government has achieved a consensus among the parties on many controversial issues, including economic reform.
-Liberal Julio César Franco won the August 2000 election to fill the vacant vice presidential position.
-In August 2001, the lower house of Congress considered but did not pass a motion to impeach González Macchi for alleged corruption and inefficient governance.
-In 2003, Nicanor Duarte was elected and sworn in as president.
+Macchi, through the remainder of Cubas' term, was accused of corruption several times as he tried to build a coalition government.
+In 2003, Colorado Nicanor Duarte was elected and sworn in as president.